department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: VA Pension Rates for Veterans
+title: VA Pension Rates For Veterans
+heading: VA pension rates for Veterans
-display_title: Veterans Pension Rates
+display_title: Veterans Pension rates
 description: Learn about VA pension rates for Veterans, including VA Aid and Attendance rates.
-If you qualify for Veterans pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
+If you qualify for Veterans Pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
+keywords: va pension rates, va aid and attendance rates
 concurrence:
-spoke: More Resources
+spoke: More resources
 order: 1
-aliases:
-  - /pension/rates/
 ---

 <div class="va-introtext">

-If you qualify for Veterans pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
+View current VA pension rates for Veterans, including VA Aid and Attendance rates.
+If you qualify for these benefits, we'll base your payment amount on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).

 </div>